What Is Supportive Housing?

 – Resident of House of Compassion

-Located at 169-171 1/2 Shaw Street, House of Compassion accommodates 13 women and 8 men.
+Located at 169-171 1/2 Shaw Street, House of Compassion accommodates 21 residents.
 Each resident has a furnished private bedroom with a key entry door; washrooms and bathrooms are shared.
 Washers and dryers are available for resident use, with laundry products provided.
 There are several common areas on the first level and basement levels for resident use and the kitchen and dining room on the first floor serve as the central congregating area.
 We also have a front porch and a beautiful garden area in the back yard for residents to enjoy.
 The house is centrally located, is convenient to public transportation and streetcar service is available on both Queen Street and Dundas Street.

 What We Offer: